dfinity/portal/docs/developer-docs/integrations/multi-chain/cketh-faq.md

 Remember, while these features enhance the security of ckETH, it's always important to exercise caution and good security practices when dealing with cryptocurrencies.

-## Can I trust that my funds are safe when using CKETH?
+## Can I trust that my funds are safe when using ckETH?

 Yes, you can trust that your funds are safe when using ckETH.
 The Internet Computer blockchain offers several features that enhance the security and trustworthiness of its canister smart contracts, such as ckETH.

-1. **No need for bridges**: The Internet Computer's HTTPS Outcalls feature allows ICP canister smart contracts to directly call API requests, bypassing potential attack vectors associated with bridges [source](https://medium.com/dfinity/a-data-driven-exploration-of-cketh-the-digital-twin-of-ether-on-the-internet-computer-36b762be72e7#b197).
+1. **No need for bridges**: The Internet Computer's HTTPS Outcalls feature allows ICP canister smart contracts to directly call API requests, bypassing potential attack vectors associated with bridges [source](https://medium.com/dfinity/a-data-driven-exploration-of-ckETH-the-digital-twin-of-ether-on-the-internet-computer-36b762be72e7#b197).

-2. **Managing an Ethereum wallet directly in an ICP canister smart contract**: ICP canister smart contracts can create and manage an Ethereum wallet address, enhancing security [source](https://medium.com/dfinity/a-data-driven-exploration-of-cketh-the-digital-twin-of-ether-on-the-internet-computer-36b762be72e7#b197).
+2. **Managing an Ethereum wallet directly in an ICP canister smart contract**: ICP canister smart contracts can create and manage an Ethereum wallet address, enhancing security [source](https://medium.com/dfinity/a-data-driven-exploration-of-ckETH-the-digital-twin-of-ether-on-the-internet-computer-36b762be72e7#b197).

 3. **Chain key remote procedure calls (ckRPCs)**: This feature allows Internet Computer canister smart contracts to directly call into Ethereum smart contracts, enabling the creation of advanced, fully decentralized Web3 services [source](https://internetcomputer.org/multichain).